 Not for immediate detection

-Factors influencing the duration of positivity
+Factors influencing positivity duration

 Consumption